Baron von Steuben and Well Regulated American Volley Fire

 Regulations was NOT, as you might otherwise guess from the modern meaning of that word, just rules, like “Don’t poop where you eat.”
 Regulations was a How-To manual for close order battle drill: how to load your weapon, how to do volley fire.

 After the Revolutionary war, the United States practically disbanded the Continental Army, but every town and village had a militia.
-It wasn’t a voluntary specialty like being in the Air National Guard.
-Every able bodied adult male was part of the militia, ready to respond in the event of hungry wolves, marauding highwaymen, Native Americans who wanted their land back, and other emergencies.
+It wasn’t a paid, voluntary specialty like being in the Air National Guard.
+Every able-bodied adult male was expected to be part of the militia, ready to respond in the event of hungry wolves, marauding highwaymen, Native Americans who wanted their land back, and other emergencies.

 Armed citizens who knew and practiced their Regulations, how to act as a team producing effective volley fire, were consideredwell regulated” in the American English of the 1780s.